johnfedoruk/bangular/aio/content/guide/testing.md

 ### The _tick_ function
-The `tick` function is one of the Angular testing utilities and a companion to `fakeAsync`.
+The `tick` function is one of the Bangular testing utilities and a companion to `fakeAsync`.
 You can only call it within a `fakeAsync` body.

 Calling `tick()` simulates the passage of time until all pending asynchronous activities finish,